EveSeward/Assignment-3/README.md

 The purpose of calculating the range of Moran's I values gives us an idea of what values we might see for perfectly dispersed and clustered distributions for both median total income an percent French knowledge speakers.
 These ranges give us an idea of where our calculated Moran's I values fall within the entire range of values accross the dataset, allowing us to determine the pattern of spatial distribution and the kind of spatial autocorrelation (positive or negative) that exists between the two variables.

 To go one step further, we can determine whether or not these spatial patterns are statistically significant.
 To do this, we use the Z-test.
 Here our null hypothesis is that values for median total income and percent French knowledge speakers are randomly distributed, and the alternate hypothesis is that they are not randomly distributed.
-Using an $\alpha$ value of 0.05 (95% confidence interval), if our Z-score falls above or below 1.96, we can determine wether we reject or accept the null hypothesis.
-A value greater than +1.96 would imply that our results are not randomly distributed (reject the null hypothesis), and a value less than -1.96 would imply that our results are randomly distributed (accept the null hypothesis).
+Using an $\alpha$ value of 0.05 (95% confidence interval), if our Z-score falls above or below +/-1.96, we can reject the null hypothesis.
+A value greater than +1.96 would imply that our variables are significantly clustered, and a value less than -1.96 would imply that they are significanlty dispersed.

 We can calculate a Z-test using the following code: